 The Journalism program is another elective, which teaches students essential skills surrounding reporting and publishing stories.
 Students start off with the course “Introduction to Journalism ” where they learn essential skills and are then able to move onto the courses “Journalism Writing” and “Multimedia” where they are given more creative freedom.

-“A major skill I learned was the importance of connecting with community, either large or small,” says Alumni of the Journalism program and current NBC editor, Yasmeen Persaud.
-“Francis Lewis was its own close-knit, diverse community of students.
+“A major skill I learned was the importance of connecting with community, either large or small,” said Yasmeen Persaud, an alumnus of the Journalism program and a current NBC editor, “Francis Lewis was its own close-knit, diverse community of students.
 The program definitely shows students how to exercise empathy — especially when reporting on difficult subjects.”

 Yasmeen Persaud feels as if she isn’t “finished learning” and every day “feels like taking the first step” in her career.

-“It’s also difficult to know the truth in an age where we have access to so much information,” adds Yasmeen Persaud.“Definitely in the beginning of my journey I learned the importance of reading everything to know both sides of the story, and to know the importance of sources.
+“It’s also difficult to know the truth in an age where we have access to so much information,” added Yasmeen Persaud.
+“Definitely in the beginning of my journey I learned the importance of reading everything to know both sides of the story, and to know the importance of sources.
 It’s also imperative to understand the impact your words will have on audiences everywhere.”

 As a result of the journalism program, Yasmeen Persaud majored in journalism and creative writing while in college as well as wrote for Baruch’s newspaper.
 She was then able to join NBC news and become one of the editors.